 Category 3 Settings Review.
 For settings submitted under this category, they will be reviewed as follows based on their sub-group described in the introduction of this section.
 An onsite visit is required for all settings in this category.
 Settings receiving onsite technical assistance for CAP completion will not need a separate, additional site visit.
 Settings not receiving onsite technical assistance will utilize a recent (recent defined as FY2019) or upcoming (upcoming defined as no later than FY2020) QIO review.
+For settings reviewed in 2020 after the onset of the public health emergency, recent reviews are defined as FY2020 and upcoming reviews are defined as no later than FY2021.
 Other documentation and evidence to be compiled for review of these settings includes:

-- HCBS CAP

-- Photographs of setting

-- Current residential/day observation

-- Any documentation demonstrating how participants/residents are integrated into their community, how the setting supports access for the participants/residents into their

-community, and how the setting supports participants/residents consistent with their person-centered service plans (see suggested documentation list here)

-The setting provider will need to submit this documentation to the Review Team.
+- HCBS CAP - Photographs of setting - Current residential/day observation (now titled On-Site Reviews for FY2021) - Any documentation demonstrating how participants/residents are integrated into their community, how the setting supports access for the participants/residents into their community, and how the setting supports participants/residents consistent with their person-centered service plans (see suggested documentation list here) - The setting provider will need to submit this documentation to the Review Team.
 The provider will be notified in advance of this process to facilitate evidence gathering.